nadeepoornima/BBG-Redis_Response_Caching/README.md

             }
 ```

 Let’s see the backend implementation as well.
-The backend is weather_forcasting_backend.bal and it has implemented as the below.
+The backend is weather_forecasting_backend.bal and it has implemented as the below.
 Please note this is a sample backend only to present the redis caching with ballerina.

-#### The implementation of weather_forcasting_backend.bal
+#### The implementation of weather_forecasting_backend.bal

 ```java
 import ballerina/io;